itsyosef/bionetworks/README.md

 # Project Notes

-**Should be able to access these files on Rivanna
+**Should be able to access these files on Rivanna at /project/biocomplexity/jho5ze

 ## BGCs